earnmoneyjind-cmyk/Qwen3-Coder/README.md

 Visit our Hugging Face or ModelScope organization (click links above), search checkpoints with names starting with `Qwen3-Coder-`, and you will find all you need!
 Enjoy!

+# Latest News
+🔥🔥🔥 Qwen3-Coder-30B-A3B-Instruct has been released, for more information <a href="https://huggingface.co/Qwen/Qwen3-Coder-30B-A3B-Instruct/tree/main">here</a>.

 # Qwen3-Coder: Agentic Coding in the World.

 ## Introduction